 - Coordinating between member institutions and linking with relevant professional bodies

-There are 34 university departments making up the membership of CHES.
-Our accreditation scheme covers 54 individual degree programmes across the majority of our member institutions.
+There are 36 university and further education departments making up the membership of CHES.
+Our accreditation scheme covers 73 individual degree programmes across 30 of our member institutions.
 New members are welcome, and are not restricted to the Higher Education, nor environmental sciences.
 Please refer to our membership pages for details.